 AT ANY TIME OF THE DAY

-Keep calm and write the research report
+Lab report: keep calm and write the research report

 Don’t take it so hard – you are not the first and not the last student who finds this task tough.
 Even a top student at Harvard University will confirm that compiling lab reports is one of the most tedious written tasks a student encounters in their study.
 Take a look at our lab report writing guide to find out some tips and procedures you should follow:

-- Follow the format.
 Each lab report follows a similar basic structure: Abstract, Introduction, Methods and Materials, Results, and Discussion.
 Keep in mind that reports may be different in format and length, so be sure to ask your professor about their requirements well in advance.

 - The Introduction focuses on the background of the experiment.
 You also include in this section the previous research together with theory related to your experiment.